Skip to content

 Option 1 — Contact the sysop

 Tell the sysop your username.
-They can reset your password from the command line on the server:
+They can reset your password in three ways, from most to least convenient:

 bash